duquesnay/claude-code-idea-plugin/README.md

 ## Troubleshooting

-### Claude Code command not found
+### Claude command not found

-If you see an error about `claude-code` not being found:
+If you see an error about `claude` not being found:

-1. Ensure Claude Code is installed: `which claude-code`
+1. Ensure Claude is installed: `which claude`
 2. If installed via npm, ensure npm bin is in your PATH
-3. Restart IntelliJ IDEA after installing Claude Code
+3. Restart IntelliJ IDEA after installing Claude

 ### Tool window doesn't appear